-- "Incorrect latitude and longitude coordinates.
+- □ Incorrect latitude and longitude coordinates.
 Latitude and longitude coordinates should be determined using the correct measurement techniques and reported in degrees, minutes, and seconds.
-For additional guidance, see Appendix E of this document. - "Questionable" entries.
+For additional guidance, see Appendix E of this document. - □ "Questionable" entries.
 Incorrect entries may require corrections to be made by the facility.
-Questionable entries may include: - Missing or incorrect street address; - Missing or incorrect ZIP codes; - Missing County names; - Invalid SIC codes; - Missing or invalid Dun & Bradstreet numbers; - Missing or invalid RCRA, NPDES, or UIC numbers; and
+The use of the TRI-ME software would prevent such errors from occurring.
+Questionable entries may include: - Missing or incorrect street address; - Missing or incorrect ZIP codes;

-■ Incomplete off-site and POTW information (e.g., missing city name)
+- Missing County names; - Invalid SIC codes; - Missing or invalid Dun & Bradstreet numbers; - Missing or invalid RCRA, NPDES, or UIC numbers; and - Incomplete off-site and POTW information (e.g., missing city name)